 But there are more bottlenecks.
 To answer even more complex business questions, or to predict valuable business opportunities, data scientists are needed to apply advanced algorithms that require highly specialized expertise.
 And data scientists may represent less than 1% of users in an organization.

 What if we put the power of data science in the hands of every business user directly, removing these bottlenecks?
 With Birst Smart Analytics announced today, we do just that.
 A business user simply selects a KPI of interest, and machine learning algorithms run automatically across all data points that are related to generate the key reasons “why” a KPI is trending upward or downward.
 Key drivers affecting the KPI are automatically presented in an easy-to-understand, outcome-focused dashboard that is personalized, so the user can easily interpret results and take the best course of action.
+Click here to register for January 31 Birst Smart Analytics live online launch event.

 I spoke to Brad Peters, Birst co-founder and Senior Vice President and General Manager of Analytics and BI at Infor, to provide us with Birst’s unique vision and history behind using machine learning to create a more intelligent and automated BI system.